 The allocation of bi-partite slots for BC1 and BC2 events are given as a range to cover the four individual events within these classes (i.e., BC1 Male, BC1 Female, BC2 Male, BC2 Female).
 This is because there are several combinations of classification and gender for the athletes in a BC1/2 Team.
-For example, a couple of possible combinations could be a female BC1 athlete and two male BC2 athletes or a male BC1 athlete, a female BC2 athlete and a male BC2 athlete.
-These examples demonstrate that the number of athletes per class and gender to enter the individual event will vary based on the athletes in a team.
-Therefore, in some cases we may wish to allocate a greater number of bi-partite slots for a particular class (i.e., BC1 female) to ensure we have a balanced entry across all four individual events.
-Equally, we may allocate bi-partite slots to ensure the best possible competition format for an event (i.e., if we have 15 athletes in an event prior to bi-partite slots being awarded then we may award 1 bi-partite slot to take the event to 16 athletes so we can proceed to a quarter final with two direct qualifiers from each pool).
+Equally, bi-partite slots may be allocated to ensure the best possible competition format for an event (i.e., if we have 15 athletes in an event prior to bi-partite slots being awarded then we may award 1 bi-partite slot to take the event to 16 athletes so we can proceed to a quarter final with two direct qualifiers from each pool).